vislearn/multi-matching-optimization/doc/source/pages/quickstart.rst

 To create a problem model, you have two options:

-    - Loading from a model description from a file.
+    - Loading a model description from a file.
     - Creating a model on the fly.

-**Loading from a model description from a file**
+**Loading a model description from a file**

 Pylibmgm can import models in the file format described in [1]_.
 For examples, take a look at the `test models <https://github.com/vislearn/multi-matching-optimization/tree/main/tests>`_ in our github repository.